sjoyal/sjoyal.github.io/about/etsy-api.md

   * Do I need to authenticate?

-    Authentication is required, which is obtained during app registration.
-An Oauth token is required for write access or for accessing private data.
+    Technically no, but an `api_key` is required with each request.
+This can be obtained during app registration.
+True authentication is required for write access or for accessing private data (OAuth token required)

   * What can I do with an unauthenticated request?

-    HTTP response code is 301 on curl attempt?
-Did not return intended result; public key needed at least
+    As long as the `api_key` is passed, requests for public data can be made subject to rate limits defined

   * How can I authenticate my request?

-    Obtain a key during app registration or pursue an OAuth token
+    Pursue an OAuth token after obtaining an `api_key` (use Request Full Access)

 #### How do I ask the API for:
   * A list of products belonging to a specific category or collection?